Curiuskrish/CloverFlux/README.md

-# eCloverFlux 🌿
+# CloverFlux 🌿

-**eCloverFlux** is a modern, responsive mental health web application designed to offer a safe, user-friendly space for emotional support and self-growth.
+**CloverFlux** is a modern, responsive mental health web application designed to offer a safe, user-friendly space for emotional support and self-growth.
 It integrates wellness tools, journaling features, mood tracking, and motivational resources to help users prioritize their mental well-being.

 ---